Bike Trailers for Babies and Kids

-The stroller comes with a generous sized organiser for toys, drinks, snacks and shopping.
+The stroller comes with a generously sized organiser for toys, drinks, snacks and shopping.

-The trailer is robust, with a tough spring suspension, large wheels and a connector that means the bike pull the trailer without any off-center awkwardness.
+The trailer is robust, with a tough spring suspension, large wheels and a connector that means the bike pulls the trailer without any off-center awkwardness.

 It is made of steel which means greater weight than aluminum rivals and potential rust problems down the road but the toughness, features and price make it a potentially attractive alternative to the Chariot Stroller/Trailer above.

 If your child is four years old, or above, a trailer/trainer like the Weehoo iGo (shown above) is fast and allows more participation from the passenger.
 Young legs can get some exercise as they pedal, too.

 Obviously, weather is more of an issue without the protection of a little cabin and you will have less room for shopping.

 These trailers are fast, though, and great fun for trips to parks and woods.
 A child can see everything that is happening and you will not miss the extra width of a conventional baby trailer, either.

 Babies need to be in a supporter firmly attached to the anchor points provided.
 There is a video of how to install one in a 'Chariot' down the page.